andrewwoods/opal-documentation-rtd/docs/source/bash-core.rst

 The core file contains all the essential functions of the Opal framework.
 The functions in here are the primary code dependency.

+The contents of the core.bash are required for Opal.
+There are several Bash files that make up Opal, but core.bash is meant to provide the foundation.
+One reason you might want to use just this file is to create your own Bash app, Loading just this file makes it easy for you to create, without having to override different parts of the framework.

+This file is divided into multiple sections.
+Each sections contains multiple functions.

 General
 ^^^^^^^